Ministry of MSME

 - Must be 18 years of age or older

-- Self-employed in the trade — not in salaried employment
+- Self-employed in the trade.
+Not in salaried employment

 - The trade must be practiced by hand using traditional tools